DataDog/dd-sdk-android/docs/TROUBLESHOOTING.md

 ### Foreword

-If you think the SDK does not behave as it should, make sure you set the library's verbosity to `VERBOSE` before running your application, as follow.
+If you think the SDK does not behave as it should, make sure you set the library's verbosity to `VERBOSE` before running your application, as follows.
 It prints relevant error messages in the Logcat that can help you locate the source of the problem.
 ``
 ```kotlin
     Datadog.setVerbosity(Log.VERBOSE)